Vetpro Performance Support - Airways

 Vitamin D is readily available to grazing animals exposed to daily sunlight, but again horses kept stabled or night grazed may have sub optimal levels which is negative to performance and the integral health of the horse.

-Vitamin C is well known for its anti-oxidant properties, reducing the free radicals developed in the transfer of cellular energy.
+Vitamin C is well known for its anti-oxidant properties, reducing the damaging free radicals developed in the transfer of cellular energy.
 However its inclusion in the formula is also to enhance the effects of Rutin and assist horses in recovery from stress and illness.

 The product Rutin is a bioflavanoid and does not contravene racing regulations, neither does the level of Vitamins.